…because you can never have enough.

 “Male Seeking Female” by Claire Burgess, from Annalemma, 10/26/11 – fate, missed connections, and love, in a meditation on the nature of reality.

-“In Hanneke’s Room” by Kate Brown, from Swansea Review, Spring 2013 – sometimes we get what we need in the strangest ways; contributed to the May 12 Story Sunday by Tania Hershman.
+“In Hanneke’s Room” by Kate Brown, from Swansea Review, Spring 2013 – (sorry, this is no longer online) sometimes we get what we need in the strangest ways; contributed to the May 12 Story Sunday by Tania Hershman.

 “For A.M., 1996- 2013” by Jason Novak, from The Rumpus, 03/15/13 – one of the most heart-breaking things I’ve ever read (and I’ve read a lot of heartbreaking things).
 Thirty seconds from wherever you are to a puddle of tears, guaranteed.
 Yet somehow it’s not maudlin, just honest.